 We also note that this is the third breach of AGL's EPL relating to air quality that we know of in as many years.
 The first two were only brought to the public's attention by the media.
-The regulatory responses to both were weak and unacceptable.
+The regulatory responses to both were unacceptable.
 Details of previous breaches are:

-- On the 31st August 2011 Channel 7 News reported it had sourced documents showing that AGL had pumped 30% more acid-rain causing sulphur oxides into the air at its RPGP than permitted by its licence for three years running.
-AGL later claimed that the original levels it had agreed to were un-measurable.
-The EPA's response was to modify the licence conditions so that AGL has since complied.
-This raises questions about the reliability of the claims made by proponents of these projects prior to approval. - On the 17th May 2011, AGL was caught by Channel 10 News venting the contents of a well clean-out (well maintenance workover) to the air, which was picked up by the wind and blown in the direction of the nearby Upper Canal carrying Sydney's back-up water supply and towards houses in Glen Alpine near Campbelltown.
-If the wind had been blowing in a different direction it may have blown over a nearby school (Broughton Anglian College).
+- On the 31st August 2011 Channel 7 News reported it had sourced documents showing that AGL had pumped 30% more acid-rain causing sulphur oxides into the air at its RPGTP than permitted by its licence for three years running.
+AGL claimed that the original levels it had agreed to were un-measurable.
+The EPA's response was to modify the licence conditions so that AGL has since complied. - On the 17th May 2011, AGL was caught by Channel 10 News venting the contents of a well clean-out (well maintenance workover) to the air near the Upper Canal carrying Sydney's back-up water supply and towards houses in Glen Alpine near Campbelltown.
+There was a school nearby.
 In the following investigation, AGL was allowed to collect its own soil and water samples for analysis at an external laboratory and to later engage its own consultant to report to the EPA.
-AGL had maintained that although it sometimes uses acid to clean out its wells, it had not used it in this case.
-The EPA later determined that AGL had not followed procedure but as there was no significant environmental harm (as determined by AGL's self-investigation) it was given a warning.
+The EPA later determined that AGL had not followed procedure but as there was no significant environmental harm it was given a warning.
 The reason for grass 'discolouration' where the contents had landed was never explained.